 Launch Equity qualifies for deferral of the current consolidation guidance for VIEs; therefore the consolidation assessment is based on previous consolidation guidance.
 This guidance requires an analysis of which party, through holding interests directly or indirectly in the entity or contractually through other variable interests, such as management and incentive fees, would absorb a majority of the expected variability of the entity.
 In determining whether we are the primary beneficiary of Launch Equity, we considered both qualitative and quantitative factors such as voting rights of the equity holders, economic participation of all parties, including how fees are earned by us, related party ownership and the level of involvement we had in the design of the VIE.
-We concluded we were the primary beneficiary as the related party group absorbs a majority of the variability associated with Launch Equity, as the general partner, we control Launch Equity's management and affairs.
+We concluded we were the primary beneficiary as the related party group absorbs a majority of the variability associated with Launch Equity and we are the member within the related party group that is most closely associated with the VIE.
+Although we have only a minimal equity investment in Launch Equity, as the general partner, we control Launch Equity's management and affairs.
 In addition, the fund was designed to attract third party investors to provide an economic benefit to us in the form of quarterly management fees and an annual incentive fee based upon the net capital appreciation of the fund.
 Also, in the ordinary course of business, we may choose to waive certain fees or assume operating expenses of the fund.
 As a result, we concluded we were the primary beneficiary of Launch Equity and its results are included in our consolidated financial statements.